In the broadest possible strokes, here are a few high-level travel tips that have significantly reduced costs/hassle associated with my travels.

 - Ventilation, Light, and Pillows – Waking up to the sunrise through the window is much different that trying to sleep with a noisy fan in a room with no windows and stiff foam pillows.
 Ask questions about these topics before you check into the room.

-- Lounges – Priority Pass lounges or Amex Centurion lounges can be obtained with a credit card even if you have not purchased access through an airline.
+- Lounges – Priority Pass lounges or Amex Centurion lounges can be obtained with a credit card even if you have not otherwise purchased access.

 - Not all international airports have reliable wi-fi.
 Such as Cairo (as of 12/16) – which makes calling an uber over wi-fi impossible if one lands at the airport without any cell phone plan.